Batavia (1628 ship): Archaeology

 In the 1950s, historian Henrietta Drake-Brockman argued, from extensive archival research, that the Batavia wreck must lie in the Wallabi group of islands.
 The wreck was first sighted in 1963 by lobster fisherman David Johnson.

 A systematic archaeological investigation was carried out in the 1970s.
 Most of the excavation work was carried out over four years, starting in 1972, with an initial survey in 1971.
 A large amount of the surviving hull was raised and conserved.
-This is about 20 tons of timber, which is about 3.5% of the original ship's hull.
-Other large items included port-side stern timbers, cannons and an anchor.
-A large selection of smaller items were excavated, with many pottery containers, weapons, cooking equipment, navigation items (including four astrolabes).
+This is about 20 LT of timber, which is about 3.5% of the original ship's hull.
+Other large items included port-side stern timbers, cannons, and an anchor.
+A large selection of smaller items were excavated, with many pottery containers, weapons, cooking equipment, and navigation items (including four astrolabes).
 Added to this were various trade items carried as part of the ship's cargo.

 The excavation was carried out in challenging conditions, with the swell coming in from the Indian Ocean preventing diving on 173 days of the 447 days spent on site.
 Some of that diving was restricted to the inner wreck site, where material had been carried to an area sheltered from the swell inside the reef.
 In the fourth season on site (starting September 1975) only 10 days of diving were possible on the more exposed main wreck site.

 To facilitate the monitoring and any future treatment, the hull timbers were erected on a steel frame.
 Its design—and that of a stone arch, also recovered—was such that individual components could be easily removed.